 Sales and Marketing.
-Sales and marketing expenses increased by \$35.9 million, or 24.2%, from \$148.3 million in 2018 to \$184.2 million in 2019.
-This increase was primarily attributable to a \$29.5 million increase in personnel costs and related expenses due to increased headcount in all regions to expand our sales and marketing organization.
-The increase was also attributable to a \$3.9 million increase in expenses related to our marketing programs and a \$1.5 million increase in travel and related expenses.
-Our sales and marketing headcount grew from 541 at the end of 2018 to 656 at the end of 2019.
+Sales and marketing expenses increased by \$35.8 million, or 19.5%, from \$184.2 million in 2019 to \$220.0 million in 2020.
+This increase was primarily attributable to a \$37.0 million increase in personnel costs and related expenses due to increased headcount in all regions to expand our sales and marketing organization.
+The increase was also attributable to a \$2.0 million increase in expenses related to our marketing programs, a \$1.5 million increase in software and related expenses and a \$1.8 million increase related to facilities and depreciation overhead costs, partially offset by a \$6.9 million decrease in travel and related expenses due to COVID-19.
+Our sales and marketing headcount grew from 656 at the end of 2019 to 772 at the end of 2020.

 General and Administrative.
-General and administrative expenses increased by \$10.3 million, or 24.4%, from \$42.0 million in 2018 to \$52.3 million in 2019.
-This increase was primarily attributable to an increase of \$9.2 million in personnel costs and related expenses due to increased headcount coupled with a \$0.6 million increase in services fees due to external legal counsels, accounting, insurance and patent litigation.
-Our general and administrative headcount grew from 104 at the end of 2018 to 122 at the end of 2019.
+General and administrative expenses increased by \$8.1 million, or 15.5%, from \$52.3 million in 2019 to \$60.4 million in 2020.
+This increase was primarily attributable to an increase of \$2.9 million in personnel costs and related expenses due to increased headcount coupled with a \$6.4 million increase in services fees due to external legal counsel, accounting, insurance and patent administration, offset by a \$1.2 million decrease in depreciation and amortization.
+Our general and administrative headcount grew from 122 at the end of 2019 to 144 at the end of 2020.

-Financial Income (Expenses), Net.
-Financial income, net changed by \$3.2 million from \$4.6 million of income in 2018 to \$7.8 million of income in 2019.
-This change resulted primarily from an increase of \$5.1 million in interest income from investments in marketable securities and short and long-term bank deposits offset by a \$2.0 million non-cash interest expense related to the amortization of debt discount and issuance costs.
+Financial Income (Expense), Net.
+Financial income (expense), net changed by \$14.2 million from \$7.8 million of income in 2019 to \$6.4 million of expenses in 2020.
+This change resulted primarily from an increase of \$15.2 million in non-cash interest expense related to the amortization of debt discount and issuance costs and from a \$0.5 million decrease in interest income from investments in marketable securities and short- and long-term bank deposits offset by a \$1.4 million increase in financial income from foreign currency exchange differences.

 Taxes on Income.
-Taxes on income increased from \$4.8 million in 2018 to \$7.0 million in 2019.
-Our effective tax rate was 9.2% in 2018 and 10.0% in 2019.
-The higher effective tax rate in 2019 in comparison to 2018 was mainly attributed to an increase in accruals for uncertain tax positions and tax impact related to share-based compensation offset by tax consequences of an intra-entity intellectual property transfer in 2018.
+Taxes on income decreased from \$7.0 million in 2019 to \$5.4 million in 2020.
+This decrease was mainly attributed to a decrease in our income before taxes on income offset by consequences of an intra-entity intellectual property transfer in 2020.